mcdotcom/mcdotcom/index.md

 layout: default
 _hide_title: true
 image:
-excerpt: I'm an award-winning journalist with a background in television, radio, and digital reporting.
+excerpt_markdown: I'm an award-winning journalist with a background in television, radio, and digital reporting.
 ---

 As the Harrisburg reporter for [StateImpact Pennsylvania](http://stateimpact.npr.org/pennsylvania/){: target="_blank"}, I cover state and national policy around energy and environmental issues.